SolomonB127/File-Mod/src/ReadMe.md

   modified.txt".

 ## Developers Guide-Module Description

-This section provides insights into the implementation details of the File Modification Application, guiding developers on how to understand and extend its functionality.
+This section provides insights into the implementation details of the File Modification Application, guiding developers on how to understand and extend its functionality:
 - **Overview**: The app is implemented in Java and utilizes file handling and string manipulation techniques to perform various operations on text files.
 - **File Handling**: It employs classes from the java.io and java.nio.file packages to create, read, write, and copy